 Jupiter’s Moon Ganymede, which was named after a Trojan prince in Greek mythology, actually has a sound, according to NASA; unfortunately, it doesn’t sound like Greek music but rather emits an odd stream of sounds that is reminiscent of the earliest days of the internet.

 NASA compiled an audio track of the sounds given off through space by the moon that orbits our solar system’s largest planet, which seems to be sending a strange, ethereal message through space.

-Just six months ago, on June 7, 2021, NASA’s spacecraft “Juno” made its closest approach to Ganymede, which is the largest moon anywhere in the solar system.
+On June 7, 2021, NASA’s spacecraft “Juno” made its closest approach to Ganymede, which is the largest moon anywhere in the solar system.
 The frozen moon, which is larger than the planet Mercury is large enough to have its own magnetic field.

 Ganymede has a “song” that is alternately silly, ethereal